Improving cold-atom sensors with quantum entanglement: Prospects and challenges

-Despite these successes, quantum-correlated atomic sources have not yet provided a useful improvement to high precision cold-atom sensing.
+Despite these successes, quantum-correlated atomic sources have not yet provided a useful improvement to high precision cold-atom sensing~\footnote{Although quantum-enhanced atomic magnetometers have demonstrated sensitivities at particular spatial resolutions close to state-of-the-art, they have not yet provided a new sensing capability unachievable by magnetometers that do not exploit quantum entanglement.}.
 A quantum-enhanced (sub-shot-noise) atom interferometer has never made a measurement of a physical quantity that outperforms a state-of-the-art measurement with uncorrelated particles.
 Indeed, no quantum-enhanced atom interferometer has demonstrated \emph{any} sensitivity to inertial quantities, even in laboratory-based proof-of-principle apparatus.
 Neither has quantum entanglement improved sensing capabilities via increased stability, increased bandwidth, or decreased SWaP.
 This is understandable; as we describe below, it is extremely challenging to incorporate quantum entanglement into a high precision atom interferometer such that both the entanglement and high precision of the measurement device are preserved.
 This is true across all quantum technology platforms, not just cold atoms.
 Arguably, Advanced LIGO is the only useful quantum-enhanced measurement device in existence, since the injection of 3~dB of squeezed light significantly increased the detection rate of gravitational wave candidates~\cite{Acernese:2019,Tse:2019}.
 Nevertheless, the potential benefits to cold-atom sensing offered by quantum entanglement make overcoming these challenges an extremely worthwhile goal.

-This perspective outlines the near-to-medium term prospects for useful quantum-enhanced measurements with cold atoms, focussing on clocks and inertial sensing.
+This Perspective outlines the near-to-medium term prospects for useful quantum-enhanced measurements with cold atoms, focussing on clocks and inertial sensing.
 We review the current state-of-the-art in cold-atom sensing, explicitly identifying what is needed to \emph{be} state-of-the-art and how entanglement could be used to improve current cold-atom technology.
-We consider demonstrated methods of generating metrologically-useful entanglement and assess their suitability for usefully improving cold-atom sensing.
+We consider methods of generating metrologically-useful entanglement for atomic clocks, inertial sensors, and magnetometers, and assess their suitability for usefully improving cold-atom sensing.